gskbladez/PROGBOT_CODE_DUMP/README.md

 `opendoor`
 Notify that you are utilizing the Open Door Policy.
 (TTRPG Safety Tools)

+### Custom Emoji Support
+Some commands (mostly `ncp` and `power`, maybe more in the future?) have support for custom emoji displays.
+To set this up, there's a couple of emojis included in the `/emoji` directory that you can use and upload to your own Discord server.
+You only need to set them up in one place, afterwards ProgBot can use them in any server it's invited to in addition to the storage server.

+Setting this up isn't necessary for functionality, and if you're forking for your own purposes, you can even change them to something else.

+- Figure out where you'd like to set up your emojis.
+This can be an existing server or a new storage server.
+- Get the server ID by first enabling `Developer Mode` in Advanced settings in your Discord client.
+- Right click on the server's icon and click `Copy ID` in the menu.
+- Go to `settings.py`, and under `source_guild_id`, change the ID to your server's ID.
+- Upload the emojis to the server, then send a message in the server with the emojis you want to set up, and a backslash (\\) just before it
+    - Example: `\:emoji:`
+- This should give you an output like `<:emoji:891893856516317244>` when sending the message.
+This is the emoji's global ID.
+- Back in `settings.py`, there's a list of hardcoded emojis just underneath `source_guild_id`.
+You'll want to paste the emoji ID exactly within the `r" "` lines.
+E.g. `r"<:emoji:891893856516317244>"`
+- If everything works as it should and ProgBot is invited to the storage server, you should get a `Custom emojis enabled!` message when starting ProgBot.

 ### Additional Databases
 - [Customized Mastersheet](https://docs.google.com/spreadsheets/d/1aB6bOOo4E1zGhQmw2muOVdzNpu5ZBk58XZYforc8Eqw/edit?usp=sharing)
     - Prepared by Riject, editable with the link.